azelmadmohamed/azelmadmohamed/README.md

 - 🌱 I’m currently learning **Data Bases And AI**

-- 👨‍💻 All of my projects are available at [muhammedh-shadir](muhammedh-shadir)
+- 👨‍💻 All of my projects are available at [MOHAMED_AZELMAD](https://github.com/azelmadmohamed/)

 - 💬 Ask me about **MERN stack and related technologies**